EnderLocke/pyespn/docs/endpoints/betting.md

-### Betting Data
+# Betting Endpoints
+This section contains all endpoints available for gambling data. this is not available for every league/sport

-#### Betting Providers
+## Betting Providers
-there are many betting providers across the espn api and they dont appear to be consistant in my profiling. the ones that i have found can be accessed via
+there are many betting providers across the espn api and they dont appear to be consistent in my profiling. the ones that i have found can be accessed via

 there is a mapping for default betting providers for a given sport, it is not guaranteed to return data for every year though